PyColors/isomorphic-boilerplate-redux-saga/src/components/organisms/README.md

-This folder will contain any molecules that are specific
+This folder will contain any organisms that are specific